CESA Europe Nuclear Energy & SMR Conference (ENES 2025)

 Pinning Down Production Costs

-Although secondary supplies account for 25% of total supply in 2023, this share is expected to decline significantly to 9% of total supply in 2030 and remain near this low level through 2040.
-Much of this secondary supply stems from utility and government inventories, which have been drawn at an accelerated pace.
+Although secondary supplies in all forms are expected to account for 27 million pounds U3O8e in 2025, or 14% of total supply, this share is expected to decline further, falling to 17 million pounds U3O8e in 2030, or 8% of total world supply, and leveling out near 15 million pounds U3O8e per year in 2040-2045.
+Much of this secondary supply stems from utility and government inventories, which have been drawn down at an accelerated rate.

-Uranium supply deficits against base case demand are projected to be minimal through 2027 and likely filled through a combination of unutilized production capacity, the restart of mines on standby, and additional inventory drawdown.
-However, UxC foresees a dire need for new uranium projects to enter service between 2028 and 2040, which will require incentive pricing as the reserves from operating mines are depleted and base case demand strengthens.
+UxC projects supply and demand to be balanced from 2026 through 2030, but then foresees a dire need for new uranium projects to enter service between 2031 and 2045, which will require incentive pricing as many existing uranium mines are depleted while base case demand strengthens.

-Uranium exploration expenditures have declined over the last nine years as many producers and junior miners instead focused their efforts on reducing operating and capital costs in response to depressed market conditions.
+As a result of minimal exploration from 2014 to 2020, the current menu of worldwide uranium projects is less comprehensive given that recent exploration has focused on known brownfield sites discovered 20, 30, or even 40 years ago.
 As the nuclear industry is an important component of the growing clean energy paradigm, one of the challenges for the supply side will be to produce uranium in a socially responsible manner that mitigates detrimental impacts to the surrounding environment.

 UxC's Uranium Production Cost Study addresses a wide range of production cost issues including the following:

-- Uranium Mining/Milling Costs - Overview of mining/milling costs for conventional and ISR deposits, focusing on operating and capital costs for each mining method.
-The breakdown of typical operating costs for both acid leach and alkaline leach processing circuits is also presented.
+• Uranium Mining/Milling Costs - Overview of mining/milling costs for conventional and ISR deposits, focusing on operating and capital costs for each mining method.
+The breakdown of typical operating costs for both acid leach and alkaline leach processing circuits are also presented.

 Ordering Information